 Clients aren't just passive viewers — there are a few areas where they can actively update their own information:

-Account balances — Clients can manually update balances on their accounts
+Account balances — In their Profile under Accounts, clients can manually update balances on their accounts

-Cash flow data — They can update their income, savings, spending, and debt payment figures
+Cash flow data — In their Profile under Cash Flow, they can update their income, savings, spending, and debt payment figures

 Changes to Be Made — They can check off completed items